Exercise and Your Menstrual Cycle

 - How Exercise Affects the Menstrual Cycle -

-As progesterone levels rise, many women experience fatigue and reduced performance.
-It’s beneficial to switch to moderate-intensity exercises like swimming, cycling, or pilates.
+After ovulation, progesterone levels rise causing many women experience fatigue and reduced performance.
+You could simply continue your normal training and reduce the insensity, or it could be beneficial for your unique physical and mental response to switch to more steady state cardio like swimming, cycling, or moderate-intensity exercises like pilates and yoga.
 Focus on maintaining consistency rather than intensity.
 Gentle exercise can also help manage PMS symptoms, including mood swings and bloating.

 - Benefits of Exercising During Your Menstrual Cycle -